iogf/crocs/README.md

  x0 x2 x4 x9 x2 x5 x0 x5 x7 x3
 ~~~

 Crocs also implements a powerful parsing library.
-It uses a similar syntax to Naur Backus.
-The main
+It uses a similar syntax to Naur Backus on Python classes.
-idea consists of implementing token patterns and specifying a type for them.
+The main idea consists of implementing token patterns and specifying a type for them.

 When patterns are matched they are assigned a type and rematched against other existing patterns.
 That allows one
 to handle some grammars in a consistent and expressive manner.